nikhil-partap/EduHelper/SETUP.md

 3. **Environment Configuration:**

-   - The `.env` file is already configured with MongoDB Atlas (you have to go to MongoDB Atlas website and get a database link to even start the backend)
+   - The `.env` file is already configured with MongoDB Atlas (you have to go to MongoDB Atlas website and get a database link to even start the backend put the MongoDB Atlas url in .env or /backend/config/db.js)
    - Update `JWT_SECRET` for production use

 4. **Start the backend server:**